 Disclaimer: These title examination standards represent the collective consensus of The Title Standards Joint Editorial Board established by the Section of Real Estate, Probate and Trust Law and the Oil, Gas and Energy Resources Law Section of the State Bar of Texas.
 These standards should not be construed as reflecting the opinion of the State Bar of Texas, its officers, members or staff.
 These standards are presented with the understanding that neither the publisher nor the Joint Editorial Board is engaged in rendering legal services.
-In no event shall the Joint Editorial Board, the reviewers, or the publisher be liable for any direct, indirect, or consequential damages resulting from use of this publication, including damages resulting from the sole or concurrent negligence of the Joint Editorial Board, its members, the reviewers, or the publisher.
+In no event shall the Joint Editorial Board, the reviewers, or the publisher be liable for any direct, indirect, or consequential damages resulting from the use of this publication, including damages resulting from the sole or concurrent negligence of the Joint Editorial Board, its members, the reviewers, or the publisher.

 Because statutory law prohibits title insurance companies from insuring against loss by reason of unmarketable title, these standards do not apply to title examination for purposes of title insurance.
 See Tex.
 Ins.
-Code Ann., Ch.
-9. Moreover, these standards do not apply to the exercise of discretion by a title insurance company in determining the insurability of title.
+Code Ann.
+Section 2502.002.
+Moreover, these standards do not apply to the exercise of discretion by a title insurance company in determining the insurability of title.
+Title insurance is a contract of indemnity.
+Southern Title Guaranty Co., Inc. v.
+Prendergast, 494 S.W.2d 154 (Tex.
+1973).